Welcome to Leadership Franklin County

 - Develop a renewed sense of enthusiasm, regional harmony and positive attitude.

-The program year runs August through May, beginning with a two-day retreat.
+The program year runs August through May, beginning with an opening retreat.
 The program continues through nine sessions and ends with a final retreat.
 The retreat focuses on team building and continued development of leadership skills, including communication, problem solving and conflict resolution.